Written by our criminal lawyers Sydney team, this article is a guide and not to be taken as advice.

 An ‘AVO’ is an abbreviation for ‘Apprehended Violence Order’.

 An AVO can be a private AVO or police AVO.
-These are considered civil proceeding in court, not criminal proceedings.
+These are considered civil proceedings in court, not criminal proceedings.
 It can only become a criminal proceeding if an avo is breached -an avo breach is a criminal offence.

 However, having an AVO does have its consequences- it affects family court proceedings in child custody disputes, working with children clearance checks, firearms licence/permit and tenancy agreement.